Is Ghosting the new Communicating?

 The feeling of helplessness after somebody unexpectedly stops communicating with us is consistent in any context.
 We start to experience shame, guilt, self-blame, low self-worth and self-esteem – and we may even start to question ourselves and the whole relationship.

-We may also enter a loop of ruminative expectations: waiting, wishing and wondering.
+We may also enter a cycle of ruminative expectations: waiting, wishing and wondering.

 “Did I do something to trigger them?”